maizzle/docs/content/docs/development/tailwindcss.md

 That will enable JIT only when developing locally with `maizzle serve`, or when you run `maizzle build` without specifying an environment name.

-`maizzle build [env]` commands will use Always-on-Time (AOT) mode, which is the classic mode that outputs all classes based on your Tailwind config.
+`maizzle build [env]` commands will use Always-on-Time (AOT) mode, which is the classic, slower mode that outputs all classes based on your Tailwind config.

 ###### Disable JIT in Maizzle config